 Output :

-And Curl operation is also written as a matrix from.
-For this, you need to take the help of matrix environment.
-And for matrix, you can use both amsmath or physics packages.
+The curl operation is also written in a matrix form.
+For this, you need to take the help of a matrix environment.
+And for matrix, you can use both amsmath

 \documentclass{article}